gallaux/NintendoRomHacks/README.md

 Note: Those 4 enhancements were also available by default in the version of the game available in Teenage Mutant Ninja Turtles: The Cowabunga Collection, while the original SNES version required cheat codes.

 - [Yu Yu Hakusho Final: Makai Saikyou Retsuden (Japan)](https://gamefaqs.gamespot.com/snes/564851-yuu-yuu-hakusho-final/cheats):
 Unlocks a secret boss character: Yakumo (耶雲).
+He is available in Versus, Training and Tournament modes.